skip to main content

 There are, of course, some limitations to this method.
 It is not a direct replacement to the more robust syntax highligting libraries, but works well enough for simple needs.

 1. Making modifications to the syntax highligher, like adding more language supports or changing the look of the font, requires modifying the font file.
-This is inaccessible for most people.
-I used Glyphs to modify this font, but it only works on Mac, and costs ~300 euros.
+This requires some knowledge of font production, which most people don't have.

 2. It only works where OpenType is supported.
 Fortunately, that's all major browsers and most modern programs.
 However, something like PowerPoint doesn't support OpenType.